Crossing Trails Wind Farm will have an installed capacity of 104 megawatts (MW) — enough to power approximately 38,000 average Colorado homes.

 Crossing Trails Wind Farm will save more than 184 million gallons of water each year and will displace carbon emissions from fossil fuel power plants, a major contributor to climate change.
 Wind energy also enhances air quality by helping to mitigate the health effects of harmful air pollutants.

 Crossing Trails Wind Farm will be compatible with other land uses and will provide a stable form of income to local landowners.
-Millions of dollars will be paid to the wind farm’s landowners through the life of the project.
+Approximately $20 million dollars will be paid to the wind farm’s landowners through the life of the project.
 These supportive landowners participate in long-term lease and easement agreements to host turbines, access roads, and transmission corridors.

 Modern wind turbine generators are sophisticated, high-tech machines designed to capture the kinetic energy of the wind and convert it into electricity.
 A turbine’s blades capture the wind and rotate an internal shaft connected to a gearbox spinning a generator to produce electricity.
 Tubular steel towers support a hub with three attached blades and a nacelle, which houses the shaft, gearbox, generator, and controls.
 Wind measurements are collected to automatically rotate the turbine to face the strongest wind and angle, or “pitch,” its blades to optimize the energy captured.
 Electricity must be produced at just the right frequency and voltage to be compatible with the utility grid.